kematzy/conky/Conky-Man-Page.md

   > Boolean, create own window to draw?

 * `own_window_class`
-  > Manually set the WM_CLASS name.
+  > Manually set the `WM_CLASS` name.
 Defaults to "Conky".

 * `own_window_colour colour`
-  > If  own_window_transparent no, set a specified background colour (defaults to black).
-Takes either a hex value (e.g. ffffff, note the lack of '#') or a valid RGB name (see /usr/lib/X11/rgb.txt)
+  > If  `own_window_transparent = false`, set a specified background colour (defaults to black).
+Takes either a hex value (e.g. `ffffff`, note the lack of '#') or a valid RGB name (see `/usr/lib/X11/rgb.txt`)

 * `own_window_hints undecorated,below,above,sticky,skip_taskbar,skip_pager`
-  > If own_window is yes, you may use these window manager hints to affect the way Conky displays.
-Notes: Use own_window_type desktop as another way to implement many of these hints implicitly.
-If you use own_window_type override, window manager hints have no meaning and are ignored.
+  > If `own_window = true`, you may use these window manager hints to affect the way Conky displays.
+Notes: Use `own_window_type = 'desktop'` as another way to implement many of these hints implicitly.
+If you use `own_window_type` override, window manager hints have no meaning and are ignored.

 * `own_window_title`
   > Manually set the window name.
 Defaults to "conky (<hostname>)".

 * `own_window_argb_visual`
-  > Boolean, use ARGB visual?
-ARGB can be used for real transparency, note that a composite manager is required for real transparency.
+  > Boolean, use `ARGB` visual? `ARGB` can be used for real transparency, note that a composite manager is required for real transparency.
 This option will not work as desired (in most cases) in conjunction with 'own_window_type override'.

 * `own_window_argb_value`
-  > When ARGB visuals are enabled, this use this to modify the alpha value used.
+  > When `ARGB` visuals are enabled, this use this to modify the alpha value used.
 Valid range is 0-255, where 0 is 0% opacity, and 255 is 100% opacity.

 * `own_window_transparent`
   > Boolean, set transparency?
-If ARGB visual is enabled, sets background opacity to 0%.
+If `ARGB` visual is enabled, sets background opacity to `0%`.

 * `own_window_type`
+  > if `own_window = true`, you may specify type `normal`, `desktop`, `dock`, `panel` or `override` (default: `normal`).
+  >
-  > if own_window is yes, you may specify type normal, desktop, dock, panel or override (default: normal).
-Desktop windows are special windows that have no window decorations; are always visible on your desktop; do not appear in your pager or taskbar; and are sticky across all workspaces.
-Panel windows reserve space along a desktop edge, just like panels and taskbars, preventing maximized windows from overlapping them.
+  > Desktop windows are special windows that have no window decorations; are always visible on your desktop; do not appear in your pager or taskbar; and are sticky across all workspaces.
+  >
+  > Panel windows reserve space along a desktop edge, just like panels and taskbars, preventing maximized windows from overlapping them.
 The edge is chosen based on the alignment option.
+  >
-Override windows are not under the control of the window manager.
+  > Override windows are not under the control of the window manager.
 Hints are ignored.
 This type of window can be useful for certain situations.

 * `pad_percents`
   > Pad percentages to this many decimals (0 = no padding)

 * `pop3`
   > Default global POP3 server.
-Arguments are: "host user pass [-i interval (in seconds)] [-p port] [-e 'command'] [-r retries]".
-Default port is 110, default interval is 5 minutes, and default number of retries before giving up is 5.
+Arguments are: `"host user pass [-i interval (in seconds)] [-p port] [-e 'command'] [-r retries]"`.
+Default port is `110`, default interval is `5 minutes`, and default number of retries before giving up is `5`.
 If the password is supplied as '*', you will be prompted to enter the password when Conky starts.

 * `short_units`
-  > Shortens units to a single character (kiB->k, GiB->G, etc.).
+  > Shortens units to a single character (`kiB -> k`, `GiB -> G`, etc.).
 Default is off.

 * `show_graph_range`
   > Shows the time range covered by a graph.